Understanding 20 out of 28: Percentages, Fractions, and Real-World Applications

 Introduction: What does "20 out of 28" mean?

 The phrase "20 out of 28" signifies a proportion or ratio.
-It means that out of a total of 28 items, 20 possess a specific characteristic or attribute.
+Because of that, it means that out of a total of 28 items, 20 possess a specific characteristic or attribute.
 This can represent anything from the number of correct answers on a test to the percentage of students who passed an exam, the proportion of defective items in a batch, or even the fraction of a pizza consumed.
 Understanding how to express this ratio as a percentage is key to interpreting its significance.
 This article will guide you through the process, providing a clear and comprehensive explanation.

 Expressing "20 out of 28" as a Fraction